 The Washburn Foundation – Building a Better Public Library for East Bridgewater

-The East Bridgewater Public Library is among the most important assets in our town.
-It has well over 3000 patrons and offers a multitude of programing for all ages from kindergarten aged children to senior citizens.
+The East Bridgewater Public Library is among the most important and valuable assets in our town.
+It has well over 7000 patrons and offers a multitude of programing for all ages from kindergarten aged children to senior citizens.
 It offers services for free that cannot be obtained anywhere else in town.
 First built from a donation from Cyrus Washburn in 1896, and expanded in 1978, the library represents the historic past of East Bridgewater and is a gateway to the future for its patrons.
-Nonetheless, it is woefully outdated and spatially inadequate to meet the demand for its resources and services.
+Nevertheless, it is woefully outdated and spatially inadequate to meet the demand for its resources and services.